JJWallis/personal-portfolio/README.md

 ---

-Double vs triple equals =
+Double vs triple equals = double compares just the value + auto-type converts to do this - str converted to num | triple compares its type + value | all with conditional equality (boolean returned)